LeLoomi/imageCombiner/README.md

 - "layer4"  *> top layer, e.g. a hat or hair would go in here*
 - "output" *> the folder the script will output the product PNGs into*

 *Depending on your enviornment the names yould be case sensitive.
-The script uses numpy and Pillow*
+The script uses numpy and Pillow.*